-Notwithstanding any provision to the contrary, if the Administration recommends for expulsion an IDEA student who has violated any rule or code of conduct of the school district that applies to all students, the procedures described in this section shall apply.
-The procedures described in this section shall also apply for students whom the Administration has suspended in a manner that is considered under the IDEA, as it may be amended from time to time, to be a change in educational placement:
+Notwithstanding any provision to the contrary, if the administration recommends for expulsion an IDEA student who has violated any rule or code of conduct of the school district that applies to all students, the procedures described in this section shall apply.
+The procedures described in this section shall also apply for students whom the administration has suspended in a manner that is considered under the IDEA, as it may be amended from time to time, to be a change in educational placement:

-- 1. Upon the decision by the Administration to recommend expulsion or impose a suspension that would constitute a change in educational placement, the Administration shall promptly notify the parent(s)/guardian(s) of the student of the recommendation of expulsion or the suspension that would constitute a change in educational placement, and provide the parents(s)/guardian(s) a copy of the special education procedural safeguards either by hand-delivery or by mail (unless other means of transmission have been arranged). - 2.
-The school district shall immediately convene the student's planning and placement team ("PPT"), but in no case later than ten
+1. The parents of the student must be notified of the decision to recommend for expulsion (or to suspend if Upon the decision by the Administration to recommend expulsion or impose a suspension that would constitute a change in educational placement, the Administration shall promptly notify the parent(s)/guardian(s) of the student of the recommendation of expulsion or the suspension that would constitute a change in educational placement) on the date on which the decision to suspend was made, and provide the parents(s)/guardian(s) a copy of the special education procedural safeguards must either beby hand-delivereddelivery or sent by mail to the parents on the date that the decision to recommend for expulsion (or to suspend if a change in placement) was made(unless other means of transmission have been arranged).

-- (10) school days after the recommendation for expulsion or the suspension that constitutes a change in placement was made.
-The student's PPT shall consider the relationship between the student's disability and the behavior that led to the recommendation for expulsion or the suspension which constitutes a change in placement, in order to determine whether the student's behavior was a manifestation of his/her disability. - 3.
+- 2. The school district shall immediately convene the student's planning and placement team ("PPT"), but in no case later than ten (10) school days after the recommendation for expulsion or the suspension that constitutes a change in placement was made.
+The student's PPT shall consider the relationship between the student's disability and the behavior that led to the recommendation for expulsion or the suspension that which constitutes a change in placement, in order to determine whether the student's behavior was a manifestation of his/her disability. - 3.
 If the student's PPT finds that the behavior was a manifestation of the student's disability, the Administration shall not proceed with the recommendation for expulsion or the suspension that constitutes a change in placement. - 4.
 If the student's PPT finds that the behavior was not a manifestation of the student's disability, the Administration may proceed with the recommended expulsion or suspension that constitutes a change in placement. - 5.
 During any period of expulsion, or suspension of greater than ten (10) days per school year, the Administration shall provide the student with an alternative education program in accordance with the provisions of the IDEA. - 6.
 When determining whether to recommend an expulsion or a suspension that constitutes a change in placement, the building administrator (or his or her designee) should consider the nature of the misconduct and any relevant educational records of the student.

-C. Removal of Special Education Students for Certain Offenses:
+C. Transfer of IDEA students Removal of Special Education Students for Certain Offenses: